awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `EngineVersion`  <a name="cfn-rds-dbinstance-engineversion"></a>
 The version number of the database engine that the DB instance uses\.
 To prevent automatic upgrades, be sure to specify the full version number \(for example, 5\.6\.13\)\.
 If the default version for the database engine changes and you specify only the major version \(for example, 5\.6\), your DB instance will be upgraded to use the new default version\.
-Please note that the default version is not always the latest version available and may be a few minor versions behind\.
+Note that the default version is not necessarily the latest supported version\.
 *Required*: No
 *Type*: String
 *Update requires*: [Some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)